 Peterborough Public Health reports one new case of the novel coronavirus on Wednesday.

-Since the pandemic was declared in March, there have been two deaths related to COVID-19 for the health unit, both in Peterborough in April.
+Since the pandemic was declared in March, two Peterborough residents have died due to COVID-19 complications.
+Both deaths occurred in April.

 According to the health unit’s COVID-19 tracker on Wednesday, of the 132 cases, the exposure has been linked to: